mysweet/cockroachdb_docs_cn/design_cn.md

 Accounting is kept for the entire map by default.

-## Accounting
+## 会计
-to keep accounting for a range defined by a key prefix, an entry is created in the accounting system table.
+to keep accounting for a 域 defined by a key prefix, an entry is created in the accounting system table.
 The format of accounting table keys is:

 `\0acct<key-prefix>`